job/irrexplorer/README.md

 ```
 ( cd db ; ./bootstrap )
 ```
-This will take download IRR dumps and setup the databases.
+This will download IRR database snapshots and setup the database.
 It will take some time.

 Continously updating BGP and IRR sources:
 ```